 Here at Android Police, we're no strangers to digging around in Google's code and finding surprising stuff inside.
 Apparently some members of the CyanogenMod team did the same, and found a hidden feature in KitKat: Heads Up notifications.
 These floating notifications are meant to be used in full-screen apps or Immersive Mode, but for whatever reason, they aren't switched on in AOSP code.
 (Perhaps they're intended for the next major Android release.)
 You can probably guess what happens next.
 Read More

 A while ago, we posted about information we'd received indicating that sometime soon, Google's search functionality (and other actions) would be expanding beyond the Search app, moving into other apps for device-wide search interaction and - eventually - app-specific functionality.

 It appears that isn't the only Search trick Google is working on, though.
 According to the information available to us, Google is working on functionality for now known as KITT (get it?) or "Android Eyes Free" internally.
 Read More

 It's hard to overstate my love for AirDroid, the app that hosts a tiny, web-based interface for managing your phone with a desktop browser.
 And it just keeps getting better: the latest update has added notification mirroring, a la PushBullet and Notifications+.
 That means that once you enable the setting in AirDroid and Android, you'll get visual indications of incoming notifications on your AirDroid desktop.

 Enabling mirroring is easy - you'll get a prompt the first time you start the updated application, so all you have to do is check the box in the linked settings dialog.
-At the moment the service has some limits on its functionality, mostly because the alerts appear and disappear in a few seconds, and there's no way to scroll back through them - you'll just have to pick up your phone and check.
 Read More